-Serabi engaged Global Resource Engineering Ltd. (GRE) to commence a resource estimate for the Coringa Gold Project in 2018.
-This technical report provides the results of the resource estimate, defines the current overall scope of the Coringa Gold Project, and provides relevant information regarding the potential development of an underground mine and processing facilities.
+Serabi engaged Global Resource Engineering Ltd. (GRE) in 2019 to update the resource estimate and perform a Preliminary Economic Analysis (PEA) for the Coringa Gold Project.
+This technical report provides the results of the updated resource estimate, details the proposed mining plan including methods and equipment, and provides the results from the economic analysis.